MaiteBG/Python_summary/python_summary/collections.md

 - `elem_1 is elem_2 `: compare the object reference, not the content.

-## 5. Collections consisten format on manual definition
+## 5. Collections consisted format on manual definition

 When defining any collection manually, pay attention to formatting.
 In long collections, put each element on its own line and end each line with a comma.
 If you omit the comma, adjacent string literals may be concatenated.
 To avoid this kind of error, include a trailing comma after the last element as well.